 Gas is always running down into your oil pan on almost all car engines, more or less.
-When your oil temperature gets high, the gas will vapor out from the engine oil.
-If you do only drive for short distances, the engine oil will not reach enough temperature to vaporize the gasoline and you will fill up your oil pan with gas for a while.
-If this happens you should replace your engine oil and filter.
-If you know that you do often only drive for shorter distances, it’s recommended to change the engine oil with shorter intervals than normally.
+When your oil temperature gets high, the gas will come out as vapour from the engine oil.
+If you only drive for short distances, the engine oil will not reach a high enough temperature to vaporize the gasoline and you will fill up your oil pan with gas for a while.
+If this happens, you should replace your engine oil and filter.
+If you know that you often only drive for shorter distances, it’s recommended to change the engine oil at shorter intervals than normal.

-A Misfire is happening when the air-fuel mixture is not getting ignited correctly and the combustion cycle will be disturbed.
+A Misfire happens when the air-fuel mixture is not getting ignited correctly and the combustion cycle is disturbed.
 Because the air-fuel mixture is not getting ignited, the gas can wash your cylinder walls which will cause the compression to be lowered and more blow-by through the piston rings will happen.
 This can cause the gas to pour down through the piston rings and fill your oil pan with fuel.

 What does it mean when we say that gas is mixing with the engine oil?